AlexanderEDavis/AlexanderEDavis/README.md

 ## I'm a Developer and Teacher!

-- 🔭 I’m currently working on [resource website for students][website]
+- 🔭 I’m currently working on [resource website for students][reviseit]

 - 🌱 I’m currently learning **SQL, HTML5 and CSS3**